AdobeDocs/advertising.en/help/dsp/audiences/sources/source-amperity.md

 After DSP receives the segment data, the audience count should be visible within nine (9) hours.
 In your audience library (which is available when you create or edit an audience from [!UICONTROL Audiences] > [!UICONTROL All Audiences] or within placement settings) compare the number of universal IDs with the number of original hashed email addresses.

-The translation rate of hashed email addresses to universal IDs should be greater than 90%; the translation rate for [!DNL RampIDs] in particular should be 95% if all hashed email addresses are unique.
-For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to at least 95 [!DNL RampIDs] or more than 90 other types of universal IDs.
-A lower translation rate is an issue.
-For more information about how the segment counts can vary, see "[Causes for Data Variances Between Email IDs and Universal IDs](#universal-ids-data-variances)."
+For information about acceptable ID translation rates and why the segment counts can vary, see "[Data Variances Between Email IDs and Universal IDs](#universal-ids-data-variances)."

 For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.